 This could be a book on it’s own.
-I’ve been probably written 30 talks for myself, 10 for others, and gave advice to uncounted speakers on their talks.
+I’ve probably written 30 talks for myself, 10 for others, and gave advice to an uncounted number of speakers on their talks.

 Some recommend to start with the outline but this is just the 3rd step for me.
 The first would be to nail one thing:

 “What do I want people to take away”

 I’m thinking deeply about this.
 When people get back to their work the next day after hearing my conference talk, what do I want them to remember.
 To get this straight: You really can’t teach a new technology in 45 minutes.
 You can make people interested, show some hints how they can get started, and inspire them with the value this provides.

 Before you plan the flow do your research.
 What topics would be interesting for your talk?
 Where can you find good examples?
 Where do you get inspiration?

 Now here’s my secret on how I plan the whole talk: I put every idea, example, anecdote, demo, etc on a sticky note.
 I may have 100 sticky notes.
 I don’t try to think of an order in which the different topics appear in a talk for now.
 I just write everything down I want to say and even those things that doesn’t fit very well.

 In the next step I try to group those sticky notes.
 What belongs to each other?
 What is the topic that connects the different post its?
 I try to use my whiteboard for it because I can actually add additional thoughts.
 Often the white board is too small and I use a whole wall in my office.

 Great, but how to stitch the different parts together?
 I have 3 criterias for that: